 English | 繁體中文

-Since its relocation in 2023 from Tung Chau Street Temporary Market, the Sham Shui Po New Fabric Market (深水埗新布藝市場) has experienced a decline in visitor numbers.
+Background: Since its relocation in 2023 from Tung Chau Street Temporary Market, the Sham Shui Po New Fabric Market (深水埗新布藝市場) has experienced a decline in visitor numbers.
 In response to these pressing challenges, the Hong Kong Design Centre (HKDC) wants to analyze the underlying causes and collaborate with the community to launch innovative initiatives.
-Leveraging our experience in community development for Kwun Tong Yue Man Hawker Bazaar in 2022, HKDC has partnered with us to craft a program designed to boost visitor engagement and amplify the market’s presence.
+Leveraging our experience in a “26-week” community development project for Kwun Tong Yue Man Hawker Bazaar in 2022, HKDC has partnered with us to craft a program designed to boost visitor engagement and amplify the market’s presence.

 Strategic Collaboration